DataDog/integrations-core/openshift/README.md

 {{ < tabs > }}
 {{% tab "Helm" %}}

 The SCC can be applied directly within your Datadog agent's `values.yaml`.
-Simply add the following block underneath the `agents:` section in the file.
+Add the following block underneath the `agents:` section in the file.

 ```yaml
 ...